-Ubuntu is a community of post-secondary students and organizations working together to inspire thriving communities, locally and globally.
+Ubuntu is a community of students and organizations working together to inspire thriving communities, locally and globally.

-| Ubuntu Student Outcomes
+| Ubuntu Students

 | CORE PURPOSE